crbuch/Resemblyzer.js/README.md

 # Code example
 You need to import tensorflow and onnxruntime.
-You also need the resemblyzer.min.js and the pretrained.onnx files in a folder called "Resemblyzer" in the parent directory of your website.
+You also need the resemblyzer.min.js and the pretrained.onnx files in a folder called "Resemblyzer" in the main directory of your website.
 ```html
 <!DOCTYPE html>
 <html>